November 2024 on Zoom

 - Beyond Barriers: Tailored water management solutions for small-scale growers.
 Case studies and facilitated discussions will provide insights into water management strategies for small-scale and underserved growers within the context of financial and systemic barriers.
 Featured Speakers: Spencer Suffling, Tanager Farm; Aysha Peterson, Resource Conservation District of Monterey; Berit Dinsdale, Oregon State University Extension.

-- From Expert to Coach: Empowering Growers through Key Coaching Strategies.
+- Coaching for Water Resilience: Empowering Ag Advisors to Partner with Small Scale Growers.
 This session will guide ag advisors in transitioning from experts to coaches, focusing on building trust, fostering peer learning, and using tailored communication techniques.
 Advisors will explore coaching tools, observe a demonstration, and discuss how to integrate these strategies into their work, empowering growers to take ownership of their decisions while working alongside them as supportive partners.
+Presenter: Addie Candib, American Farmland Trust, Coachee: Naomie Peasley, Intertribal Ag Council.

 We’ve designed each session to build upon the next and foster community.
 We understand that you may not be able to attend all four sessions—join as many as you can!